Denoising the Future: Top-p Distributions for Moving Through Time: Conclusion

 \section{Conclusion}

 Inference in large (dynamic) probabilistic models like HMMs, DBNs, or GPT-based language models like Llama 3, is a complex task involving expensive operations.
 In particular, the whole state space needs to be enumerated for advancing in time.
-We propose to only use the top-$p$ events, i.e., the most probable events with an accumulated probability of $p$.
-Using only the top-$p$ events and setting the probability for all other ones to zero, we can significantly speedup inference by at least an order of a magnitude.
-Moreover, the error introduced by the top-$p$ HMM can be bound in terms of total variation distance.
+We propose to only use the top-$p$ transitions in our HMM$_{off}$ approach, i.e., the most probable transitions per state with an accumulated probability of $p$.
+Using only the top-$p$ transitions and setting the probability for all other ones to zero, we can significantly speed up inference by at least an order of a magnitude.
+Moreover, the error introduced by HMM$_{off}$ can be bound in terms of total variation distance.
 For a simple language model, the total variation distance is below $0.059$ for top-$0.9$.
-Furthermore, an agent can decide whether to use the top-$p$ approach by checking the error bound.
+Using only the top-$p$ events in the current state distribution is possible, too, with our HMM$_{on}$ approach.
+For HMM$_{on}$, we can show the same error bound as for HMM$_{off}$.
+However, the runtime of HMM$_{on}$ is slower than inference in the original HMM, because we need to compute the top-$p$ distribution of the current state distribution in each time step.
+The computation of the top-$p$ distribution and their usage in matrix-vector multiplication appears to be slower than regular NumPy matrix-vector multiplication in the original HMM.
+Furthermore, by checking the error bound, an agent can decide whether to use the top-$p$ approach.
 In future work, the top-$p$ approach can be utilized for first-order inference in DBNs.
-Moreover, the obtained sparse top-$p$ HMM can be used in edge computing, where a full HMM may be too big to run on.
+Moreover, the obtained sparse HMM$_{off}$ can be used in edge computing, where a full HMM may be too big to run on.